TriumphLLC/Blend4Web/doc_src/developers.rst

         script for automatic reexport of all scenes from the SDK

     **remove_alpha_channel.sh**
-        script for removing the images alpha channel
+        script for removing the images' alpha channel

     **screencast.sh**
         script for screen video recording